docQodly/docs/docs/qodlyHeroHandbook/qodlyStudio/webforms/components/components/webform/contextualPanel.md

 <br /><br />

 - Select a component or a datasource and witness the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Contextual panel</span> come alive, revealing a plethora of compatible events specifically tailored for your chosen entity.
-Let's consider the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Webform</span> component as an illustrative example, acting as the canvas upon which we can explore a future use case of populating an array of data to be displayed within our view.
+Let's consider the <span style={{color:'#B174E5',fontWeight: 'bold'}}>Webform</span> as an illustrative example, acting as the canvas upon which we can explore a future use case of populating an array of data to be displayed within our view.

 <br />